PacoReinaCampo/MPSoC-DV/requirements/python/book/chapters/chapter5.md

 ## PACKAGES

-Packages are a way of structuring Python’s module namespace by using "dotted module names".
+Packages are a way of structuring Python's module namespace by using "dotted module names".
 A package is essentially a directory that contains a special `__init__.py` file and can contain multiple modules or sub-packages.

 1. **Directory structure**: